Lookup table: History

 Before the advent of computers, lookup tables of values were used to speed up hand calculations of complex functions, such as in trigonometry, logarithms, and statistical density functions.

 In ancient (499 AD) India, Aryabhata created one of the first sine tables, which he encoded in a Sanskrit-letter-based number system.
-In 493 AD, Victorius of Aquitaine wrote a 98-column multiplication table which gave (in Roman numerals) the product of every number from 2 to 50 times and the rows were "a list of numbers starting with one thousand, descending by hundreds to one hundred, then descending by tens to ten, then by ones to one, and then the fractions down to 1/144" Modern school children are often taught to memorize "times tables" to avoid calculations of the most commonly used numbers (up to 9 x 9 or 12 x 12).
+In 493 AD, Victorius of Aquitaine wrote a 98-column multiplication table which gave (in Roman numerals) the product of every number from 2 to 50 times and the rows were "a list of numbers starting with one thousand, descending by hundreds to one hundred, then descending by tens to ten, then by ones to one, and then the fractions down to 1/144" Modern school children are often taught to memorize "times tables" to avoid calculations of the most commonly used numbers (up to 9 × 9 or 12 × 12).

 Early in the history of computers, input/output operations were particularly slow – even in comparison to processor speeds of the time.
 It made sense to reduce expensive read operations by a form of manual caching by creating either static lookup tables (embedded in the program) or dynamic prefetched arrays to contain only the most commonly occurring data items.
 Despite the introduction of systemwide caching that now automates this process, application level lookup tables can still improve performance for data items that rarely, if ever, change.

 Lookup tables were one of the earliest functionalities implemented in computer spreadsheets, with the initial version of VisiCalc (1979) including a LOOKUP function among its original 20 functions.
-This has been followed by subsequent spreadsheets, such as Microsoft Excel, and complemented by specialized VLOOKUP and HLOOKUP functions to simplify lookup in a vertical or horizontal table.
-In Microsoft Excel the XLOOKUP function has been rolled out starting 28 August 2019.
+Microsoft Excel includes multiple specialized lookup functions, with VLOOKUP for vertical lookup (as in a traditional lookup book), HLOOKUP for horizontal lookup, and (since 2019) XLOOKUP for outputting multiple output columns at once.

 Limitations

-Although the performance of a LUT is a guaranteed $O(1)$ for a lookup operation, no two entities or values can have the same key $k$.
-When the size of universe $\cup$—where the keys are drawn—is large, it might be impractical or impossible to be stored in memory.
-Hence, in this case, a hash table would be a preferable alternative.
+Although the performance of an LUT is a guaranteed $O(1)$ for a lookup operation, no two entities or values can have the same key $k$.
+When the size of universe $U$—where the keys are drawn—is large, it might be impractical or impossible to be stored in memory.
+There are several ways to work around this, including using a hash table if many keys share a value, or if the keys represent a numeric value with some precision, lowering that precision may shrink the universe enough, and then interpolation can be used to correct for the error due to precision loss.